Duration

 Day 3.
 Saddle up and ride on horseback along the beautiful shores of Lake Khovsgol with our local nomadic guides.

 Day 4-6.
-In stunning, unspoilt wilderness, we leave the Lake behind and ride through the remote mountain passes and follow the rivers and smaller lakes of Khovsgol’s National Park.
+The horse ride continues amongst stunning, unspoilt wilderness.
+We leave the lake behind and ride through the remote mountain passes.
+Follow rivers to a flat open plain strewn with rivers and lakes of various sizes.

 Day 7.
 A half day ride or rest days as we take the roughly 10km ride or drive to a remote village to meet a local filmmaker.